Neurovascular unit

 The neurovascular unit was formalized as a concept in 2001, at the inaugural Stroke Progress Review Group of the National Institute of Neurological Disorders and Stroke (NINDS).
 In prior years, the importance of both neurons and cerebral vasculature was well known; however, their interconnected relationship was not.
 The two were long considered distinct entities which, for the most part, operated independently.
 Since 2001, though, the rapid increase of scientific papers citing the neurovascular unit represents the growing understanding of the interactions that occur between the brain's cells and blood vessels.

-The neurovascular unit consists of neurons, astrocytes, vasculature (endothelial and vascular mural cells), the vasomotor apparatus (smooth muscle cells and pericytes), and microglia.
-Together these function in the homeostatic haemodynamic response of cerebral hyperaemia.
-Cerebral hyperaemia is a fundamental central nervous system mechanism of homeostasis that increases blood supply to neural tissue when necessary.
-This mechanism controls oxygen and nutrient levels using vasodilation and vasoconstriction in a multidimensional process involving the many cells of the neurovascular unit, along with multiple signaling molecules.
-The interactions between the components of the NVU allow it to sense neurons' needs of oxygen and glucose and, in turn, trigger the appropriate vasodilatory or vasoconstrictive responses.
-Neuronal activity as well as astrocytes can therefore participate in CNV, both by inducing vasodilation and vasoconstriction.
-Thus, the NVU provides the architecture behind neurovascular coupling, which connects neuronal activity to cerebral blood flow and highlights the interdependence of their development, structure, and function.